GNUNotUsername/MozAVRt/README.md

 where ```<music path>``` is the path to the sheet music PDF and ```<pbuf path>``` is the path to where the tone set protocol buffers should be written.

-## Notes:
+## Intentional Omissions:
-* Some details are intentionally discarded by the compiler.
 * Any staves with a percussion clef are ignored as there is no adequate way of mimicking percussion noises with piezo buzzers.
-* Any guitar tablature staves are ignored because tablature is a staggeringly crap way of notating music.
+* Any guitar tablature staves are ignored because tablature is a staggeringly bad way of notating music.
 Guitarists are to blame for this.
 * Dynamics are ignored as the specific piezo buzzers used during development and testing do not respond well enough to duty cycling to adequately recreate changes in dynamics.
-* Lyrics under vocal parts are ignored obvious reasons.
+* Lyrics under vocal parts are ignored for obvious reasons.
 * Any non-standard note heads (cross heads, triangle heads etc) are ignored because their meaning is not consistent between scores.
-* Breath marks, caesuras and fermatas are ignored because it's annoying to factor them in to the tone set timings.
+* Breath marks, caesuras and fermatas are ignored because it is annoying to factor them in to the tone set timings.
-* Tenutos, accents, marcatos, pizzicatos, arcos and piano pedaling are ignored because they're meaningless to piezo buzzers.
+* Tenutos, accents, marcatos, pizzicatos, arcos and piano pedaling are ignored because they are meaningless to piezo buzzers.

+## Limitations:
+* This uses neural networks, which are inherently probabilistic and will eventually get something wrong.
+* Grainy or low-quality sheet music (e.g. low resolution scans) will produce less accurate tone sets due to added noise.
+* Similarly, low-contrast sheet music (e.g. bad photocopies which get a greyish background) will produce less accurate tone sets.
+* Anything silly such as white music written on a black background will almost certainly not work.

 ## Dependencies:
 * pdftoppm